Anthony W. Bradley

 Anthony Wilfred Bradley QC (6 February 1934 – 20 December 2021) was a British barrister, academic and leading expert in UK constitutional law, social security and human rights.

 Life and career

 Bradley was born in Dover, Kent on 6 February 1934.
-He undertook an MA and LLM at Cambridge University.
+He was educated at Dover Grammar School for Boys and Emmanuel College, Cambridge, where he graduated with a starred-first in law and later received an LLM.

 He was professor of law at the University of Edinburgh and co-author (with Keith Ewing) of the leading textbook on Constitutional and Administrative Law.
 Bradley was a tenant at Cloisters Chambers in London, and died on 20 December 2021, at the age of 87.